A velcro/slipper hybrid with a wide toe box and a budget-friendly price tag.

 After our team reviewed the La Sportiva Skwama a few months ago, it’s been a challenge to pray them off our testers grubby feet.

-We love the versatility and sensitivity of the Skwama brings to the table.
-The super-soft shoe is designed with overhung bouldering and climbing in mind, but honestly, this is one of the best all-around performance shoes available right now.
-Indoors or outdoors, smearing, edging or bat hanging from your tippy-toes – these shoes can do it all.
+We love the versatility and sensitivity that the Skwama brings to the table.
+This super-soft shoe is designed with overhung bouldering and climbing in mind but really its one of the best all-round performance shoes available right now.
+Indoors or outdoors, smearing, edging or bat hanging from your tippy-toes, these shoes can do it all.

-Of course, there’s no shoe that is perfect for everything, but the Skwama is pretty damn close.
+Of course, there is no one shoe that is perfect for everything but the Skwama is pretty damn close.

-La Sportiva shoes tend to run on the narrower side compared to other brands but the wide toe box combined with the elasticated tongue and soft rubber of the Skwama should make this shoe suitable for most wide-footed climbers.
-The upper is also made of leather, so expect so see a little bit of stretch once you have broken these bad boys in.
+La Sportiva shoes tend to run on the narrower side compared to other brands but the wide toe box, combined with the elasticated tongue and soft rubber of the Skwama should make this shoe suitable for most wide-footed climbers.
+The upper is also made of leather, so expect so see a little bit of stretch once you have broken them in.